 Don’t Click Links In Emails Asking For Personal Details

-It might look as an email from one of the financial organizations you trust.
+It might look like an email from one of the financial organizations you trust.
 Still, never click the links in the email – not even to see where the link is leading.
+You should always take some precautions before you click on any link.
 If you wish to know where the link is leading, hover your mouse pointer over anchor text.
 You can see the link at the bottom of your email client.
-If you can’t see the link there, copy and paste it to Notepad.
+If you can’t see the link there, copy and paste it into Notepad.

 What happens is that if it is a malicious website, it may download a bit containing malicious code the moment you land on the website.
 Even if your antivirus detects it and removes it, the code might do the damage already – by replicating or by sending out an image of your hard drive.